 Inflation/Deflation Risk is the risk that the value of assets or income from investments will be worth less in the future as inflation decreases the present value of future payments.
 As inflation increases, the real value of the Fund's portfolio could decline.
 Inflation rates may change frequently and drastically.
 The Fund's investments may not keep pace with inflation, which may result in losses to the Fund's investors.
-Recently, inflation rates in the United States and elsewhere have been increasing.
-There can be no assurance that this trend will not continue or that efforts to slow or reverse inflation will not harm the economy and asset values.
 Deflation risk is the risk that prices throughout the economy decline over time - the opposite of inflation.
 Deflation may have an adverse effect on the creditworthiness of issuers and may make issuer default more likely, which may result in a decline in the value of the Fund's portfolio.

 Large Investor Risk is the risk associated with ownership of shares of the Fund that may be concentrated in one or a few large investors.
 Such investors may redeem shares in large quantities or on a frequent basis.
-Redemptions by a large investor can affect the performance of the Fund, may increase realized capital gains, including short-term capital gains taxable as ordinary income, may accelerate the realization of taxable income to shareholders and may increase transaction costs.
+Redemptions by a large investor may require the Fund to sell investments at unfavorable times or prices, may increase realized capital gains, including short-term capital gains taxable as ordinary income, may accelerate the realization of taxable income to shareholders, may increase transaction costs, and may otherwise negatively impact fund performance.
 These transactions potentially limit the use of any capital loss carryforwards and certain other losses to offset future realized capital gains (if any).
 Such transactions may also increase the Fund's expenses.